bilawalHussain5646/MyTube/README.md

-# React + Vite
+# MyTube

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This is just the frontend created using React + Vite.
+The purpose is to design simple and similar design as youtube with login and sign up pages and search functionality

 Currently, two official plugins are available: